daringanitch/minio-petabyte/README.md

 # minio-petabyte
-Minio petabyte deployment for kubernetes, tested on v 1.10.11. this distributed deployment
+Minio petabyte deployment for kubernetes, tested on v 1.10.11. this is a distributed deployment stategy.

 32 pods with 4 drives each.
 Each drive 16 Tb.